Thursday, April 18, 2024

 You should always investigate a stock before you buy.
 Sometimes different stocks in certain sectors are just out of favour or the stock market is just in one of its declines.
 However, a stock may be relatively cheap because it has problems.
 That is why you should always investigate a stock before buying.

 Looking at stock this way is equivalent to a stock filter.
 A main problem I know of is for the old income trusts.
 These companies have generally lowered their dividend yields forever and they will probably never get back to the old dividend yield highs they made as an income trust company.
 For these stocks, you might be better comparing the current dividend yield to the 5 year median dividend yield.
 I also started a column called VT (for Valid Test) and this applies to checking stock price using dividend yield.
 If it is not a valid test, I use N to show this.
-Also, on some stocks I have a lot more information years in my spreadsheets than for other stocks.
-So, finding a stock on the list as "cheap" is only the first step in finding a stock to buy.
-This is the same with any other sort of stock filters that you can use.

 The last thing to remember is that I have entering figures into a spreadsheet.
 I could put them in incorrectly, I can transpose figures and I can misread figures.
 This is another great reason why you should check a stock out before investing.
 As this is just a filter, it works better on some stocks than on others.